alaamjadi/WebDev_Hypermedia-4-Applications-Web-and-Multimedia/other/Fixes.md

 ### 2020-06-04 @mohammad says:

     7. db.sql >> Rmove the static information from DB and add them into HTML.
 "Organizer:", "Presented in:", "Contact for:" and "Involved in:".
+    8. db.sql >> We may need to change also the arrays for short and long descriptions in database.